Peruvians get 3rd president in a week amid cautious hopes

 Lawmakers used a 19th century-era clause to oust Vizcarra for “moral incapacity,” accusing him of taking bribes years ago when he was a governor.
 Vizcarra denies the allegations.
 The country’s highest court is evaluating whether Congress acted legally.
 Their ruling is not retroactive but could have an influence going forward.

-For many, the ordeal was a blatant display of why Peru’s political system need reform.
-Congress is full of small, fractured political parties.
-Many of the politicians have little experience — and about half are themselves are under investigation.
-But they also wield enormous power and can oust the president with a two-thirds majority vote.
+For many, the ordeal was a blatant display of why Peru’s political system needs reform.
+No party has a majority in Congress, making building consensus a challenge.
+Many of the politicians have little experience — and about half are under investigation.
+They also wield enormous power and can oust the president with a two-thirds majority vote.

 “I think this is the end of that kind of coexistence between dismal politics and sound economy,” Shifter said.

-As she perused the tabloid headlines Tuesday, Ana Lizardo, 61, said she was cautiously optimistic that Sagasti might be a break from the past.
+As she perused the tabloid headlines Tuesday, Ana Lizardo, 61, said she was somewhat confident Sagasti might be a break from the past.

 “At my age I’ve seen many presidents and they’ve all been corrupt,” she said.
 “I hope he’s better.”